Minimal surfaces with negative curvature in large dimensional spheres: Introduction

 In other words, asymptotically, Bryant's result does not hold.
-We give an idea of the proof now: in his groundbreaking work, Song developed a new strategy to study harmonic maps into large dimensional spheres that are equivariant under unitary representations.
-Applying this general construction to the hyperbolic sphere with $3$-cusps, Song obtained in \cite[Theorem 0.3]{song} a sequence of minimal surfaces in spheres that converges in the Benjamini--Schramm sense to the hyperbolic plane.
+Let us give an idea of the proof of our Main Theorem: in his groundbreaking work, Song developed a new strategy to study harmonic maps into large dimensional spheres that are equivariant under unitary representations.
+Applying this general construction to the hyperbolic sphere with $3$ cusps, Song obtained in \cite[Theorem 0.3]{song} a sequence of minimal surfaces in spheres that converges in the Benjamini--Schramm sense to the hyperbolic plane.
 The lack of smooth convergence in his theorem comes from the noncompactness of the cusped hyperbolic surface.

-The main idea behind using a $3$-holed sphere is that its Teichmüller space is reduced to a point.
-In this short note, we point out that one can replace the use of this $3$-holed sphere by that of an orbifold whose Teichmüller space is a point, and then proceed to the proof as in \cite{song}.
+The main idea behind using a $3$-punctured sphere is that its Teichmüller space is reduced to a point.
+In this paper, we replace the use of the $3$-punctured sphere by that of an orbifold whose Teichmüller space is a point.
+Using the notion of induced representations, we adapt the approach of Song to the orbifold case.

-Although we will keep track of this orbifold idea in the sequel, we develop mainly a more down to earth approach.